shreyasgune/airflow-demo/README.md

-# airflow-demo
-Testing out how Airflows work and how to go about creating a DAG
 # Airflow Demo

 Apache Airflow is “a platform to programmatically author, schedule and monitor workflows”.
 Essentially, it allows you to schedule tasks to run, run them in a particular order, and monitor / manage all of your tasks.
 So , OverPowered Cron.